Axeia/circuitpython/README.md

 examples of both are up.

+## neopixel-wifi-*.py
+neopixel-wifi-controller.py is intended to be ran on a PC to send out a signal with color data (and you'll need a `pip install pyside6`) neopixel-wifi-listener.py is intended to be ran on a circuitpython board (one with wifi and a neopixel)

 ## No License
 This isn't really for a functional program or anything so feel free to do whatever you want with the code on here